topxeq/charlang/docs/stdlib-strings.md

 `Title(s string) -> string`

-Returns a copy of the string s with all Unicode letters that begin words mapped to their Unicode title case.
+Deprecated: Returns a copy of the string s with all Unicode letters that begin words mapped to their Unicode title case.

 ---